-(b) Explain why the method proposed by Jane is more accurate that that of 1 and N Short There might be leaf discs that fake on extra loghtime to rise up, making extreme data.
-Hence, this method can eliminate the extreme dute that the time value, but Paul & method There the extreme details the results obtandmay deviate grapply from the true value, so Jane's method is more accurate.
+(b) Explain why the method proposed by Jane is more accurate than that of Paul.
+N short There might be leaf discs that fake on extra loy Atime to rise up, making extreme data.
+Hence, this method can eliminate the extreme dute that makes the result maccurate and the results can be closer to nealthlations the time value, but Paul & method Includes the extreme data so the results obtainedmay deviate guestly from the time value, so Jane's method is more accurate.